-5. You need a team.
-If you look to start a high-tech business, you especially need a management team.
-It’s unlikely that one person can have all the expertise in management, human resources, finances and production.
-You need in-house professionals to head each of these important departments, rather than passing the responsibilities to some third-party companies.
-Moreover, hire professional executives to oversee your company’s operation and show respect for their professionalism.
-Do not put family members at key positions.
-The best example of a failed family-operated business would be Wang Laboratories.
+You need a committed team who are on the same mission as you.
+For a high-tech business, a management team is needed.
+It’s unlikely for one person to handle management, human resources, finances and production.
+You need professionals to head each of these important departments.
+Moreover, experienced resource should be there to oversee your company’s operation and show respect for their professionalism.

-An entrepreneur must have worldview, financial knowledge and English proficiency
+An entrepreneur must have financial knowledge, worldview and Language proficiency

-Furthermore, entrepreneurs should familiarize themselves with basic financial knowledge with respect to IPO so that they can communicate with venture capitalists without problems when they make a pitch to get funding.
-Also, they need to work on their English proficiency.
+Entrepreneurs should develop a worldview; they should familiarize themselves with basic financial knowledge with respect to IPO.
+This will help them communicate with investors without problems when they make a pitch to get funding.
+Also, they need to work on their Language proficiency.
 If a CEO has trouble getting his point across, he won’t be able to get people to invest in his business venture.
-All three entrepreneur qualities are essential to startup success.
-You may not be able to triumph even if you have all three but you’ll definitely flounder if you lack any one of them.